astropy/astroquery/docs/cds/cds.rst

 As for the spatial constraint, let is define a moc from an url

 .. code:: python3

+    # moc is a cds.Moc object created an url to a FITS file
     moc = Moc.from_url(url='http://alasky.u-strasbg.fr/SDSS/DR9/color/Moc.fits', intersect='overlaps')

-Let is define a properties constraint.
-Here we want to retrieve all data sets satisfying the following expression : (ID = \*CDS\* && moc\_sky\_fraction <= 0.01)

-In other words, we want to retrieve all the data sets having the word CDS in their IDs and having a moc\_sky\_fraction of at least 1%.
+Let is define the meta-data/properties constraint.
+Here we want to retrieve the data sets having the word CDS in their IDs and having a moc\_sky\_fraction of at least 1%.
+This corresponds to the following algebraic expression:

-A properties constraint is written like an algebraic tree of equalities/inequalities.
-For instance, the above algebraic expression will be defined such as :
+(ID = \*CDS\* && moc\_sky\_fraction <= 0.01)

+This constraint is then defined like the following:

 .. code:: python3